A man and a woman are working together on an IT security project

 Managed Services Icon

-Set priorities.
+Set the right priorities.

 Brand Plattform 2 Icon

-Implement measures.
+Implement the right measures.

 Security Services Icon